 Dr. Dick Puglisi

-Dr. Dick Puglisi is Professor, Stavros Chair in Free Enterprise & Economic Education and Director of the Gus A. Stavros Center.
-Dr. Puglisi also is a member of the Department of Secondary Education in the College of Education at USF.
-A faculty member since 1969, Dr. Puglisi has served as Director of the center since 1980 and also is the Assistant Dean for Business/Education Partnerships in the College of Education.
+A faculty member since 1969, Dr. Puglisi has served as Director of the Stavros Center since 1980.
+He previously served as Assistant Dean for Business and Education Partnerships in the College of Education.
 He is a recipient of the coveted Freedoms Foundation Award for Excellence in Private Enterprise Education.

 Dr. Puglisi’s academic work is focused on the field of free enterprise and economic education.
 His efforts are designed to build partnerships between business and education so that K-12 educators possess the knowledge and skills needed to prepare students for the global economy.